e2eSolutionArchitect/academy/rules.md

 - Please carry your own laptop (if attending in person session)

 ## ATTENTION
 - Any false info or fraudulent intention to join the session will cancel the registration without any refund.
-In this case, the candidate's info shall be shared with the police too.
+In such cases, a report in the name of the candidate shall be submitted to the local administration.
 - If someone is using this registration to show a purpose to fly to Canada from any other country, we consider it fraud
 - Any unacceptable or misbehavior during class/online sessions will result in immediate termination of the attendee from the full program without any refund.
 And will be banned from any future registration.
-A report to local administration shall be submitted in such cases.
+In such cases, a report in the name of the candidate shall be submitted to the local administration.